splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s-addon-eks.rst

 In your AWS Marketplace, ensure that:

 * You have sufficient permissions in your AWS account to enable this Add-on.
 * Complete the subscription process in the AWS console.
-Go to the :new-page:`AWS Marketplace Page <https://aws.amazon.com/marketplace/pp/prodview-sjdb4tw5uy47k>` to add the EKS add-on "Splunk Distribution of the OpenTelemetry Collector" to your AWS account.
+Go to the :new-page:`AWS Marketplace Page <https://aws.amazon.com/marketplace/pp/prodview-sjdb4tw5uy47k>` to add the EKS Add-on :strong:`Splunk Distribution of the OpenTelemetry Collector` to your AWS account.

 .. _addon-aws-eks-two: